sethmlarson/sethmlarson.dev/app/markdown/2026-02-12/automated-public-shaming-of-open-source-maintainers.md

 open source maintainer for closing a GitHub pull request per the project's own policy on generative AI use.
-In this particular case, the issue was a “Good First Issue”, which are intentionally left unimplemented by maintainers as a way to give new contributors an easy-win for the project.
+In this particular case, the issue was a “Good First Issue”, which are intentionally left unimplemented by maintainers as a potential on-ramp for new contributors to the project.

 <!-- more -->